Volodymyr Heninson: Biography

-Heninson was born on 12 May 1976 in Kyiv.
+Geninson was born on 12 May 1976 in Kyiv.
 He got his degree abroad by graduating Champlain College in 2001 in Burlington, Vermont.
 He started his career working in international hotels group Howard Johnson's and InterContinental.
 Having got experience in administration abroad, Heninson came back to Ukraine and headed Catering and service department Hyatt Regency Kyiv Hotel.
 After that he held the post of Development director in management company Vertex Hotel Group.

-From 2011 to 2013, Heninson headed the State Concern Ukrsportarena, under whose management there were major infrastructure projects of the NSC Olimpiyskiy, Kyiv Palace of Sports and Arena Lviv.
+From 2011 to 2013, Geninson headed the State Concern Ukrsportarena, under whose management there were major infrastructure projects of the NSC Olimpiyskiy, Kyiv Palace of Sports and Arena Lviv.

-Under the leadership of Heninson in Kyiv, the main sports complex of the country NSC Olimpiyskiy was restored and opened, and the Lviv stadium "Arena Lviv" was built.
+Under the leadership of Geninson in Kyiv, the main sports complex of the country NSC Olimpiyskiy was restored and opened, and the Lviv stadium "Arena Lviv" was built.
 Today he is the Honorary President of the NSC Olimpiyskiy.

-During the year of work at the NSC Olimpiyskiy, Heninson managed to bring the stadium to self-sufficiency.
+During the year of work at the NSC Olimpiyskiy, Geninson managed to bring the stadium to self-sufficiency.
 According to the results of 2012, the NSC Olimpiyskiy received a profit of UAH 1.5 million.
 The concept of the development of the NSC was to use its infrastructure not only for sporting events, but also for concerts, festivals, and other commercial events.

-Volodymyr Heninson took an active part in the work of the agency for the preparation and holding in Ukraine of the final part of the EURO 2012.
+Volodymyr Geninson took an active part in the work of the agency for the preparation and holding in Ukraine of the final part of the EURO 2012.
 He lobbied for the interests of Ukraine at the preparatory stage, and was also responsible for holding EURO 2012 matches in Kyiv and Lviv.